DSC-Capstone/2024-25/mentors.md

 Plan to be available for at least one hour per week **outside** of your regularly-scheduled discussion section.
 This can be a synchronous hour, either in-person* or on Zoom, or can be an hour where you promise students you'll be immediately available via email/Slack/Zoom to answer questions.
 If students are unable to meet with you during your regularly scheduled office hours, you may need to meet with them by appointment.

-*_Note that we have not booked physical spaces for office hours – if you’d like additional physical rooms booked, let Suraj know._
+*_Note that we have not booked physical spaces for office hours – if you’d like additional physical rooms booked, let the instructor know._

 ### Assignments